xycarto/vectortile-test/README.md

 });
 ```

 2. The above uses `olms.applyStyle`.
-To access this function you will need to add the scipt tag to yout HTML:
+To access this function you will need to add the scipt tag to your HTML:

 ```<script src="https://unpkg.com/ol-mapbox-style@6.3.2/dist/olms.js" type="text/javascript"></script>```